Alta: Reindeer Sledding & Sami Culture under the Aurora

 Meeting point: Sorrisniva Arctic Wilderness Lodge, Sorrisniva 20, Alta

-Pick-up from Scandic Hotel Alta available on request.
-Please contact us after booking
+Pick-up from Scandic Hotel Alta available by request.
+Please contact us after booking.